born 1980, Middlesbrough, England. Lives Melbourne, Australia.

 Forbes' approach to photography comes from an underlying fascination with people and their interaction with the environment.
 He has an uncanny knack of capturing the layers of beauty that exist everywhere around us.
 "I am an avid people watcher.
 When I'm out in the street, or even just day to day, I'm constantly seeing beautiful and interesting images and stories in my head.”

-Forbes' photographs have been exhibited throughout Australia, including the Centre for Contemporary Photography, Perth Centre for Photography, Victorian Archive Gallery and the Caloundra Regional Gallery.
+Forbes' photographs have been exhibited throughout Australia at both commercial and public galleries, including the Centre for Contemporary Photography, Perth Centre for Photography, Museum of Art and Culture Lake Macquarie, Caloundra Regional Gallery, Bayside Gallery, Victorian Archive Gallery and the Stanley Street Gallery.

-He has been a semi finalist in the Moran Contemporary Photographic Prize, was the winner of The Gomma Grant 2019 for the Best Colour Photograph and has been a finalist in the CLIP Award, Photo Lucida Critical Mass and the Sunshine Coast Art Prize.
+He was the winner of The Gomma Grant 2019 for the Best Colour Photograph, the winner of the OptiKA Photographic Award 2020 and has been a finalist in many renowned Art Prizes including the Sunshine Coast Art Prize, the CLIP Award, the Lake Art Prize , Photo Lucida Critical Mass and the Moran Contemporary Photographic Prize (semi finalist).

 Forbes is a contributor for The New York Times.
 While commercially his photographic style has led to shooting for many brands including Jaguar, Mercedes Benz and Samsung.
 He is available for assignments & commissions, and his limited edition prints are held in public and private collections, in Australia and internationally.